ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.5.md

 #### Order management

 With order management in place, users can now search for orders and filter search results.
-Depending on their role, they also review order details and completion status, and cancel orders.
+They also review order details and completion status, as well as cancel orders.

 ![The order list screen](img/4.5_order_list.png "The order list screen")

 #### Shipping

-The shipping management component lets users define and manage shipping methods and related costs, as well as create and manage shipments, search for shipments and filter search results.
+The shipping management component lets users define and manage shipping methods of different types and their related costs, as well as create and manage shipments, search for shipments and filter search results.
 Users can also enable or disable shipping methods, change status of shipments, and cancel shipments.

 ![The shipping methods screen](img/4.5_shipping_methods.png "The shipping methods screen")

 #### Payment

-With Payment module in place, users can define and manage payment methods, as well as create and manage payments, search for payments and filter the results.
+With the Payment module, users can define and manage payment methods, as well as create and manage payments, search for payments and filter the results.
 Users can also enable or disable payment methods, modify payment information, and cancel payments.

 ![The payment methods screen](img/4.5_shipping_methods.png "The payment methods screen")